 構造力学 I 及び演習 (2) [Evaluation methods and policy] Grade is given based on the final examination, mid-term examination and reports.
 [Textbooks] To be informed by individual lecturer in his/her first lecture [References, etc.] (Reference books) To be announced by individual lecturer in his/her first lecture [Study outside of class (preparation and review)] To be announced by individual lecturer in his/her first lecture.
-(Other information (office hours, etc.)) There are five classes which will be taken in the meantime by corresponding teacher.
+(Other information (office hours, etc.)) There are four classes which will be taken in the meantime by corresponding teacher.
 Office hour (contact information and consultation hours) of the individual lecturer will be given in his/her first lecture.
 Please visit KULASIS to find out about office hours.

-Course nu mber U-EN U-ENG23 23010 LJ57 Course title (and course title in English) 学(T1・T nental Med , S Instructor's name, job title, and department of affiliation Graduate School of Engineering Associate Professor, MATSUMIYA HISATO Target year - 2nd year students o or above Number credits of 2 Year /semesters 2024/First semester Days and periods Mor n.2 Class s style Lecture (Face-t e to-face course) Language of instruction Japanese
+Course nu U-ENG23 23010 LJ57 Course title (and course title in English) -般力学(T1・T2) undamental Mechanics ructor's ne, job ti departn iffiliation nent Graduate School of Engineering Associate Professor, MATSUMIYA HISATO Target year - 2nd year students o Number of credits 2 Year/semesters 2025/First semester Days and periods Mor n.2 Class s style o-face course) Language of instruction Japanese